-One crossing is proposed for Plaza C. Crossing C potentially displaced two field identified features and two cultural landscape units and has the potential to disrupt one locally identified feature and two field identified features.
+One crossing is proposed for Plaza C. Crossing C will potentially displace two field-identified features and two cultural landscape units and has the potential to disrupt one locally-identified feature and three field-identified features.

 3.5 Conclusions: Most and Least Preferred Alternatives